statulr/superspoon.nvim/README.md

 ```

 ### Loading superspooon.nvim
-To load superspoon in lua use the following code snippet:
+To load superspoon use the following code snippet:
 ```lua
 require("superspoon").setup()
 ```